cocorine999/module-maker/README.md

 ```
 This will generate the `ProductRepository` class in the specified namespace, associated with the `Product` model.

-##### Note
-Customizing the paths provides you with fine-grained control over the location of your repository class, allowing you to maintain a clean and organized project structure that suits your project's needs.
+***Note:*** Customizing the paths provides you with fine-grained control over the location of your repository class, allowing you to maintain a clean and organized project structure that suits your project's needs.

 #### Forcing Repository Creation
 If you want to force the creation of the repository even if it already exists, you can use the `--force` flag.